joist-orm/joist-orm/docs/docs/modeling/validation-rules.md

 title: Validation Rules
 ---

-Entities can have validation rules added that will be run during `EntityManager.flush()`:
+Entities can have validation rules that are run during `EntityManager.flush()`:

 ```typescript
 import { authorConfig as config } from "./entities"